kpetrosky/Professional-README-Generator/README.md

 ## Installation

-Please make sure to install node
+To install, users must follow the steps provided.

 ## Usage

-This application should be used every day for best practices.
+This application will assist in setting up the README of a github application.

 ## Contributing

-At this time, only I have contributed.
+No one else contributed to this application.

 ## Tests

-all test should be ran.
+Normally all testign should be done, but in this case none.

 ## License

-This project is licensed under the none at this time. license.
+This project is licensed under the None license.